ndeanleach/ndeanleach/README.md

 ![Banner](https://github.com/ndeanleach/ndeanleach/blob/921025c3fb52bcb0cd8635d7bbd9aa0174919688/Github%20Banner.svg)

-🌎 Hello, World 🤙
+### Nathan Leach

-I'm Nate and this account is a show case of stuff I like to do.
+I'm Nathan and this account is a show case of stuff I like to do.

 - 🛠️ I'm currently working on completing a #100DaysofCoding Challenge
 - 🌱 I’m currently learning SwiftUI framework